matze-dd/Tex2txt/README.md

 The introductory summary above shows an example.
 Activation of this behaviour is demonstrated for macro \\caption{...}
 in section [Declaration of LaTeX macros](#declaration-of-latex-macros).
-Script option --extr provides another possibility, which is also useful for the extraction of foreign-language text.
+Script option --extr provides another possibility that is also useful for the extraction of foreign-language text.

 An optional speciality is some parsing of LaTeX environments for displayed